0

 1

 • I think query and modifying data in JSON can be as flexible as with relational database, esp. with MongoDB Aggregation Framework.
 However, if you grow up with SQL and relational databases then you have a rather steep learning curve.
-Nov 9, 2021 at 13:57
+Commented Nov 9, 2021 at 13:57

 Your Answer

-By clicking “Post Your Answer”, you agree to our terms of service and acknowledge that you have read and understand our privacy policy and code of conduct.
+By clicking “Post Your Answer”, you agree to our terms of service and acknowledge you have read our privacy policy.

 Not the answer you're looking for?
 Browse other questions tagged or ask your own question.